weeedy/bedrock_floor/README.md

 # how to use
 for vanilla, use "minecraft"
-for custom dimension, use "bedrock1"
+for custom dimension, use "custom"

 # how it is done
 you can also generate your own code, for different bedrock_floor layer height with help of https://misode.github.io/ thanks@https://github.com/misode